Welsh Blankets: History, Patterns and Buying Guide - TirGlas

 • Significance: It's a very old design, with origins potentially dating back to the 18th century, but it became especially widespread and popular in the mid-20th century.

-• Dyffryn (or sometime miss-spelt as Duffryn)
+• Dyffryn (or sometime miss-spelt as Duffryn) - example in red

 • A classic pattern that is considered much rarer than the Caernarfon design.
 Like other tapestry patterns, it is a complex, all-over geometric design.